msindwan/mhtml2html/README.md

 `mhtml2html.noConflict();`

-* Resets the module that was previously defined (if any) for conflict resolution.
+* Resets the module that was previously for browser conflict resolution

-`mhtml2html.parse(mhtml_string, html_only = false);`
+* Returns a localized version of mhtml2html `mhtml2html.parse(mhtml_string, html_only = false);`

 * Accepts an MHTML String.